subarumech/resume_builder/my_achievements.md

 - Built N1 devices, tooling, and the manufacturing line itself.
 Utilized every tool imaginable, from microfab and probe stations to forklifts and lathes.

 ### SpaceX - Starship Integration Technician (June 2020 – October 2020) | Boca Chica, TX
-- Installed cryogenic fuel systems, avionics, and hydraulics for Starship second stage vehicles SN5–SN12.
+- Installed cryogenic fuel systems and avionics for Starship second stage vehicles SN5–SN12.
 - Utilized technical schematics and diagrams to build these ships.
 - Used Siemens NX to help improve manufacturing step of installing the LOX downcomer installation by several hours